Schedule of Rates and Dues – Effective as of 1 January 2026

 Article 23

 Wharfage fees are classified as a vessel’s debt before it commences sailing, unless otherwise specifically negotiated.
-Wharfage fees are the responsibility of the transporter of a consignment, and the delivery of goods without payment of wharfage fees is his responsibility.
+Wharfage fees are the responsibility of the transporter of a consignment, and the delivery of goods without payment of wharfage fees is their responsibility.

-The Master, owner, agent and operator of a ship is responsible for the payment of fees to the port in accordance with Article 17 of the Harbour Act No. 61/2003.
+The Master, owner, agent, and operator of a ship is responsible for the payment of fees to the port in accordance with Article 17 of the Harbour Act No. 61/2003.

 The recipient of goods that arrive in port and the sender of goods from a port pay fees in accordance with Article 9 of this schedule.